andrea-magni/FMXER/README.md

 [List of available elements](List.md)
 Missing something? just open an issue or implement your own (it's easy!) and submit a pull request.

-Contact me if you encounter any problem (just open an issue here) and please also feel free to provide me some feedback about this project!
+Contact me if you encounter any problem (just open an issue here) and please provide me some feedback about this project!

 Sincerely,
 Andrea